Jack Daniel's: Tennessee Squires

 A Tennessee Squire is a member of the Tennessee Squire Association, which was formed in 1956 to honor special friends of the Jack Daniel's distillery.
 Many prominent business and entertainment professionals are included among the membership, which is obtained only through recommendation of a current member.
 Squires receive a wallet card and deed certificate proclaiming them as "owner" of an unrecorded plot of land at the distillery and an honorary citizen of Moore County, Tennessee.

+Trade war

+During the trade war that was started by Donald Trump in 2025, sales of Jack Daniels whiskey went down.
+Export to Canada was 62 % lower in Q2 2025 compared to the same period one year earlier.

 Production process

 The mash for Jack Daniel's is composed of 80% corn, 12% rye, and 8% malted barley, and is distilled in copper stills.
 It is then filtered through 10 ft stacks of sugar maple charcoal.
 The company refers to this filtering step as "mellowing".
 This extra step, known as the Lincoln County Process, removes impurities and the taste of corn.
 The company argues this extra step makes the product different from bourbon.
 However, Tennessee whiskey is required to be "a straight Bourbon Whiskey" under terms of the North American Free Trade Agreement and Canadian law.
 A distinctive aspect of the filtering process is that the Jack Daniel's brand grinds its charcoal before using it for filtering.
 After the filtering, the whiskey is stored in newly handcrafted oak barrels, which give the whiskey its color and most of its flavor.

 The product label mentions that it is a "sour mash" whiskey, which means that when the mash is prepared, some of the wet solids from a previously used batch are mixed in to help make the fermentation process operate more consistently.
 This is common practice in American whiskey production.
 (As of 2005, all straight bourbon is produced using the sour mash process.)

 Prior to 2014, the company's barrels were produced by Brown-Forman in Louisville, Kentucky.
 That year, the company opened a new cooperage in Trinity, Alabama.